 - Your expectations/why they are taking the test (i.e., they need to put forth their best effort so Classworks can determine what skills they need help with).

-- How and where to enter the security code for certain assessments.
+- How and where to enter the security code for District Custom Assessments.

 - How to navigate through the questions

 For assignments/ILP's, introduce the unit structure to the students (Note: You may want to show a sample on your projector):

 - Explain the purpose and importance of each unit component.

 - What the student should be learning/getting out of each component.